TeddyHattenbach/ET-Stock-Prediction/README.md

 as well as an overall CCI value in order to predict the monthly change of ET's stock price.
 This project won 3rd place best hack in HackBU (hackathon) 2021.

-Read more about the project here: https://devpost.com/software/et-stock-prediction
+You can read more about the project here: https://devpost.com/software/et-stock-prediction